*** THE RUIN OF BISHOPS' CASTLE IN MUSZYNA ***

 he castle remained in the hands of bishops until the reign of Jan Muskata (d.
 1320), who probably at the beginning of the 14th century expanded it and erected a brick tower.
 These investments were presumably dictated by the conflict over power in the Cracow district, carried out by the bishop with Duke Władysław Łokietek (d.
 1333).
 In 1308 Muskata was accused by Archbishop Jakub Świnka of church abuses, removed from office and imprisoned.
 This situation was used by Łokietek who, in the absence of main political opponent, took Muszyna and then incorporated it, with surrounding lands, to the duke's property.
 Castrum in Muszyna was already mentioned as royal property in 1352, but we do not know whether it was a wooden-soil structure or a brick fortress.
 At that time it served as a border guardhouse and customs chamber at the trade route leading along the Poprad river to Hungary.
 It is likely that during the reign of Kazimierz Wielki (Casimir the Great) (d.
 1370) some construction work was carried out here, but the scale of these transformations, if any, remains unknown.

-VIEW FROM THE CASTLE OVER THE VALLEY OF POPRAD RIVER, IN THE FOREGROUND A STATUE OF BLESSED VIRGIN MARY SET UP BY LOCAL PEOPLE IN 1979
+VIEW FROM THE CASTLE OVER THE VALLEY OF POPRAD RIVER, IN THE FOREGROUND A STATUE OF BLESSED VIRGIN MARY

 M